 Early registration is essential to reserve a place for your child.
-You will receive a registration packet which will include general information, a confidential income statement and a medical form which is to be filled out and signed by your physician.
-A nonrefundable \$50 registration fee must be included with your completed registration packet and will assure you a space in our program.
+You will receive a registration packet which will include general information, a confidential income statement and a medical form.
+A nonrefundable \$50 registration fee will be billed to you through our online tuition system once you are offered and have accepted a spot in our program.
 Preference is given to children of students and those children requiring full-time care.